 Living in one of our four residence halls near Harvard Yard is a convenient and affordable housing option, but there are a variety of options on-campus and off.
 As a graduate student, you can enroll in our meal plan and get access to summer housing if you need it.

 Harvard University Housing (HUH) offers a wide variety of properties, with heat, hot water, electricity, and gas included in the rent.
-At some locations, air conditioning and/or Harvard RESnet Internet service are also included.
+At some locations, air conditioning and/or Internet service are also included.
 No security deposit, application fee, or finder’s fee are required, and rents are conveniently paid via student term bill.
-The Graduate Commons Program operates in most HUH properties, which provides a vibrant social and learning community.
+The Graduate Commons Program operates in all HUH properties, which provides a vibrant social and learning community.
 Apply by May 1 for the best apartment selection.

 Other Harvard properties include: